 Social media is awesome.
 It allows us to communicate with friends and family, keep-up-to date with current events, connect with public figures, network, express ourselves, pursue our interests and so much more.

-Below we’ve outlines some of the perils of social media and how you can best combat them:
+Below we’ve outlined some of the perils of social media and how you can best combat them:

 Security and privacy settings